MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab08_Set_up_Cash_Management.md

 All transactions on the European bank account have to be posted on the balance account 10250.

-*(This general ledger account was already created in a previous lab 3.2 – exercise 1.
+*(This general ledger account was already created in a previous Excersize 5 – Task 1.
 If not, complete this first.)*

 You need to complete the correct bank posting group setup.